kuzmoyev/google-calendar-simple-api/docs/source/calendars.rst

     calendar = gc.get_calendar()

-To get calendar other then the one specified as a default in `GoogleCalendar()`
+To get a calendar other than the one specified as a default in `GoogleCalendar()`

 .. code-block:: python